Onni Helén

-Onni Helén (born 19 January 2006) is a Finnish professional footballer who plays as a centre forward for Ykkösliiga club Turun Palloseura.
+Onni Helén (born 10 January 2006) is a Finnish professional footballer who plays as a centre forward for 1. divisjon club Sogndal.

 Club career

 Helén started football in Turun Nappulaliiga youth league and joined Turun Palloseura in 2017.
 He played in the club's youth teams and made his senior debut with TPS reserve team in 2022 in the fourth-tier Kolmonen.
 In October 2022, he spent time with Italian club Empoli on trial.
 Next season he debuted with the first team and played 11 matches in the second-tier Ykkönen.

 In August 2024, Helén was loaned out to Jazz.

 International career

 Helén has represented Finland at under-16, under-17 and under-18 youth international levels.
 Since 2024, he has been part of the Finland U19 national team.
+He debuted with the Finland national under-21 football team in 2025.